Canary vs. Logi Circle 2 vs. Amazon Cloud Cam vs. Arlo Q vs. Nest CamBy - 07/12/2018

 - In second place, we have Cloud Cam.
 It was the most consistent performer of the bunch, though it’s a shame that it’s almost too simple, lacking basic customization options.
 It also doesn’t hurt that Cloud Cam is the cheapest of the cameras tested.

 - Which leaves Arlo Q as my top pick.
 Arlo offers modes and zones for free plus seven days of free cloud storage.
 It’s a camera that you can pluck off the shelf and use for free without problems.
-However, adding Arlo Smart is recommended as it adds valuable features like person detection and rich notifications.
+However, adding Arlo Smart is recommended as it adds valuable features like person, animal, package, and vehicle detection and rich notifications.
 Arlo Q Plus is another option, though I did not test this camera.
 Arlo Q Plus adds Power over Ethernet (POE) and local storage.

 OVERALL WINNER: Arlo Q